 The ENSCO group of companies provide engineering, science and advanced technology solutions for mission success, safety and security.
 It does business in the Aerospace, Avionics, National Security and Rail sectors.

 With ENSCO he continued his railroad buff dream, operating a Track Geometry Measurement System servicing the Southern Pacific Railroad.

 However a couple years later, in order to spend more time with his son on the east coast in the Richmond area, in 1995.
 Mr. McElroy returned to participation in the audio industry by establishing a new mastering studio located in Scott's Addition, Richmond, VA.
 Then, 6 years later in 2001, he moved just north of Richmond to Ashland, Virginia and established his new recording studio.

 Ashland is a small town that refers to itself as "the center of the Universe," because of its central location in the State.
 Functionally it is becoming a northern exurb of Richmond, Virginia.
 It is 8 miles north of the Richmond Bypass (I-295), and a few miles south of Kings Dominion theme park at Doswell, VA.

 The new studio is known as Slipped DISC and is located at 209 England Street, adjacent to the restored Ashland Movie Theater.
 It is several long blocks west of I-95 and about a block east the CSX rail line through Ashland, on which Amtrak passenger trains also run.

 Just as he did when creating the Bias Studio in Springfield, Virginia, Mr. McElroy designed and managed construction of the Slipped DISC studio facilities.
-That studio too provides space and sonic accuracy for a state-of-the-art studio, albeit a tad smaller than the one he helped establish as a partner at Bias in Springfield, VA.
+His new studio provides space and sonic accuracy as a state-of-the-art studio, albeit a tad smaller than the one he helped establish as a partner at Bias in Springfield, VA in 1980.